graysfang/MPT_Door_Sign_App/README.md

 # MPT_Door_Sign_App
-Door sign gen for rooms in Metro Parks STAR Center
+Door sign gen for rooms in Metro Parks STAR Center.
+Using Electron.js and Node.js.